Expectations of Chiropractic Treatment

 Is it okay to see a chiropractor if I am pregnant?

 Anytime is a good time for a better functioning nervous system.
 Pregnant mothers find that Chiropractic adjustments improve their pregnancy and make delivery easier for themselves and their baby.
 Adjusting mothers is always adapted to a patient’s size, weight, age, and condition of health.
 Studies have demonstrated that pregnant women who are under Chiropractic care require less pain medications, less interventions, and also decrease their labor time up to 50%.

 Can chiropractic be addictive?

-No. If only it were, there would be more healthy people arond and Chiropractors would not get patients who last saw a Chiroprator “a few years ago when their back went out.”
+No. If only it were, there would be more healthy people around and Chiropractors would not get patients who last saw a Chiropractor “a few years ago when their back went out.”
 It is possible to get used to feeling more balanced, less stressed, and more energetic as a result of chiropractic care.
 Chiropractic is not addictive, however, good health is.

 Do children need chiropractic care?

 A medical study performed in Germany found that due to how the fetus was carried in the womb and the birthing process itself, 80% of all children have Subluxations in their neck.
 A follow-up study found that 95% of the health conditions that were reported in the children evaluated were eliminated once the children were adjusted.
 Many parents opt to have their newborns checked for vertebral Subluxations right after birth and many others come to learn of the benefits from their friends and/or family members.
 Naturally, adjusting procedures are adapted for the child’s spine.
 Health problems that emerge in adulthood could often be prevented by having your children’s spine checked by a chiropractor early.
 Many parents report that their children enjoy chiropractic adjustments and are healthier than their peers.
 Adjustments remove nerve irritation that can lessen or eliminate childhood symptoms such as colic, ear infections, irritability, asthma, and allergies.